Colposcopy takes about 15 to 20 minutes and you can go home the same day. It is ok to drive afterwards.

 - can return to your normal activities immediately, including work and driving

 - may have a brownish vaginal discharge, or light bleeding if you had a biopsy - this is normal and should stop after 3 to 5 days

-- should wait until any bleeding stops before having sex or using tampons, vaginal medications, lubricants or creams
+- should wait until any bleeding stops before having sex or using tampons, menstrual cups, vaginal medications, lubricants or creams

 Treatment on the same day

-If abnormal cells are obvious, you may be offered treatment to remove the cells immediately.
-Otherwise, you'll need to wait until you get your biopsy results.
+If abnormal cells are clearly found, you may be offered treatment to remove the cells immediately.
+In some cases, you'll need to wait until you get your biopsy results.

 If you have treatment on the same day as your examination, you will need to take things easy for the rest of the day.